nabn/weather-app/README.md

 The initial steps will walk you through creating a new Syncano account, creating your instance, and installing the Weather App solution.

 ###Step 1-1 Sign up
-If you haven't already, you will need to sign up for a [new Syncnao account](https://dashboard.syncano.io/#/signup).
+If you haven't already, you will need to sign up for a [new Syncano account](https://dashboard.syncano.io/#/signup).
 If you already have one, you can skip to step 1.2.

 1. Click the link
 2. Enter an email address